 Housing Arrangements for Peppy Kids Club

 Housing is made available and is furnished.
 Reikin, shikikin and other charges are paid by PKC.
-Or PKC actually owns the building and says they pay it but regardless you don't fork out money as landlord gifts.
+Or PKC actually owns the building and says they pay key money but regardless you don't fork out money as landlord gifts.

 The apartment is furnished.
 So you only pay rent and utilities.
 Like most large chain schools the don't expect extravagant sizes or amenities.
-They will find you a 1dk or possibly a 2dk if you're extremely lucky.
-If you don't know what a 1dk is, you will after reading this link.
+They will find you a 1dk.
+If you don't know what a 1dk is, you will after reading this page.

-"We usually hold at least one training session every month, so you are welcome to apply anytime during the year."

-"The initial employment period is approximately one year.
-Teachers who demonstrate exemplary performance during this employment period receive the option of extending"
+"We usually hold at least one training session every month, so you are welcome to apply anytime during the year.The initial employment period is approximately one year.
+Teachers who demonstrate exemplary performance during this employment period receive the option of extending."

 Hmm...
-Okay, what exactly does exemplary mean?
+Okay, what exactly does "exemplary" mean.
 Perhaps we are getting a bit on the subjective side here.
+All apologies - our bad.

-But honestly, how can you exactly blame them as how many super energetic 60 year old teachers do you know of that could match the shear knock down power of a 25 year old day in and day out for the duration of the entire teaching year.
+But honestly, how can you exactly blame them?
+How many super energetic 60 year old teachers do you know of that could match the shear knock down power of a 25-year-old teacher day in and day out for the duration of the entire teaching year?
 This situation is quite similar to Amity the children's branch of Aeon and children's based education in general throughout Japan.